Tag

 The Blackview MP200 is the ideal mini PC for those who want to spend as little as possible.
 Its competitive pricing makes it our top cheap option, but that price does mean limitations with performance.

 Inside the MP200, the Intel Ultra-HD Graphics hinder gameplay somewhat, to the extent that you’ll need to play most in the lowest settings.
-It’s not impossible to play the , but you may struggle with triple AAA releases.
+It’s not impossible to play the best , but you may struggle with triple AAA releases.

 There are enough ports to add three displays with USB 3.2 connectivity, and the storage and RAM can both be doubled if you want to add second modules and upgrade the machine further down the line.
 We’d recommend the Blackview MP200 if you want one of the cheapest 11 PCs on the market, but if gaming is your priority then lack of graphics card and cooling will let you down.